They deal with fourth-grade math so you don’t have to

 Send a Thoughtful Thank-You Note

-A heartfelt thank-you note is what many teachers want most.
 Your child can write a thank-you card themselves, or you can put your thoughts down on the page and let your child's amazing teacher know what a difference they've made.
 You can even share a copy of this note with your teacher's principal, who might not know about all of the great things you see.
-Don't forget to write happy Teacher Appreciation Week!
+Don't forget to write "Happy Teacher Appreciation Week!"